Dimensionality reduction#

 Two options allow to modify the end-member plot:

-We see here that the pixel coloring reflects that end-member clustering: we have two absorption regions in green and orange and background pixels in blue.
+We see here that the pixel coloring reflects that end-member clustering: we have two absorption regions around 450 and 600.
+One region is mixed, as reflected by the red spectrum and at 600 we have absorptions at different depths.

 Plotting#